Skip to main content

 Sentencing Law FAQ

-Someone who is not involved in the day-to-day workings of the criminal justice system might be at a loss to understand the gravity of potential consequences for committing a crime.
-A person who forgets to scan items at the self-checkout in the grocery store might suddenly find themselves arrested and facing a judge at an arraignment for theft charges.
-It would be natural for them to have questions: "Will they serve any jail time?
-Can they just offer to pay for the groceries?
-What if this is the first offense?"
+The criminal justice system sets very important consequences for committing crime.
+A person who forgets to scan items at the grocery self-checkout might be arrested by law enforcement.
+They may be facing a judge at an arraignment for theft charges.
+It would be natural for them to have questions:

-While the possible sentence for a crime is often provided in a statute, there are usually a variety of factors that will affect how a criminal defendant will be sentenced.
-Here are answers to the most commonly asked questions about sentencing law:
+The possible sentencing options for a crime are often provided in a statute, which is codified law, but there are usually a variety of factors that will affect how a criminal defendant will be sentenced.
+Here are answers to the most frequently asked questions (FAQ) about sentencing law.

-Misdemeanors are generally crimes that cannot be punished by jail sentences of one year or greater, and many of them are resolved with just a fine.
+Misdemeanors are generally crimes that cannot be punished by jail sentences of one year or greater.
+Many of them are resolved with a fine.

 Felonies, on the other hand, can bring multi-year prison sentences or even the death penalty in some states.
-Conviction of a felony can also lead to the loss of certain civil rights, such as the right to own or possess a firearm, or the right to sit on a jury.
+Conviction in a felony case can also lead to the loss of certain civil rights.
+A felony conviction can affect one's right to own or possess a firearm, or the right to sit on a jury.

-In terms of sentencing law, who determines what kind of punishment a convicted defendant will receive?
+In terms of sentencing guidelines, who determines what kind of punishment a convicted defendant will receive?

-Then, it is up to a prosecutor representing the state or federal government to actually charge the crime, and the way a crime is charged can limit or expand the range of punishment.
-For example, did the prosecutor think there was enough force to elevate a misdemeanor theft charge into a felony robbery charge?
+It's up to a prosecutor representing the state or federal government to actually charge the crime.
+The way a crime is charged can limit or expand the range of punishment.
+For example, did the district attorney think there was enough force to elevate a misdemeanor theft charge into a felony robbery charge?
 That decision could have a huge outcome on the sentence much later in the process.

-Then, contrary to what many think, judges, and not juries, almost always determine sentencing for a convicted criminal defendant (although a few states still reserve the choice of sentence for the jury).
-It is pretty common for the judge to tell the jury not to consider punishment when determining whether a criminal defendant is guilty or not guilty.
-Indeed, a mistrial could be declared if it becomes known that the jury considered punishment when determining guilt.
+Contrary to what many think, sentencing judges, and not juries, almost always determine sentencing for a convicted defendant.
+That said, a few states still reserve the choice of alternative sentence for the jury.
+It is common for the judge to tell the jury not to consider punishment when determining whether a criminal defendant is guilty or not guilty.
+A mistrial could be declared if it becomes known that the jury considered punishment when determining guilt.

 However, there are also some special occasions that require a jury to weigh in on a convicted criminal's punishment.
-For example, in some states' rules for capital punishment cases (death penalty cases), judges are not permitted to impose the death penalty without the agreement of the jury.
+For example, consider some states' rules for capital punishment cases, which are death penalty cases.
+In those states, judges are not permitted to impose the death penalty without the agreement of the jury.

 Where can someone learn the possible punishments for various crimes?

 For some offenses, the criminal statute prescribes the punishment.
-As an example, a state may have a law on the books that defines a specific misdemeanor and also specifies that the punishment for the misdemeanor shall be "a fine of $1,000, or imprisonment for not more than six months, or both."
+As an example, a state may have a law on the books that:

 On the other hand, some laws define certain activities as misdemeanors but do not specifically define the punishment.
-In situations like these, the punishment will normally be found in a separate law that sets forth punishments for misdemeanors (with an upper limit of fines and length of imprisonment).
+In situations like these, the punishment will normally be found in a separate law that sets forth punishments for misdemeanors.
+The law will have an upper limit on fines and length of imprisonment.

 Sometimes, it can be difficult to determine the possible punishments and sentences for crimes by simply reading statutes.
 The local legal practice may have adopted customs not reflected in the letter of the law.
 For this reason, it might be necessary to talk with a local attorney to learn about the realistic range of any potential punishments.
 There are a few reasons for this:

-• Punishment is often defined by a category of crime ("Class B misdemeanor" or "second-degree felony") with a large range
+• Punishment is often defined by a category of crime (e.g. "Class B misdemeanor" or "first-degree felony") with a large range

 • Sometimes, plea bargaining can bring punishments below the minimum sentence, with the substitution of a lesser charge by agreement